csi-addons/kubernetes-csi-addons/docs/ci.md

 ## GitHub Workflows

-The GitHub Workflows under [`.github/workflows/][workflows] contain jobs that are started when Pull-Requests are created or updated.
+The GitHub Workflows under [`.github/workflows/`][workflows] contains jobs that are started when Pull-Requests are created or updated.
 Some of the jobs can build container-images for multiple architectures.
-Not everyone or all environmens wants to run the build tests for all platforms.
+Not everyone or all environments wants to run the build tests for all platforms.
 The workflows can be configured to select platforms that the `docker/setup-buildx-action` supports.